Duklja: Early history

 Prince Višeslav (fl.
 768–814), the first known Serbian monarch by name, ruled the hereditary lands (Županias, "counties") of Neretva, Tara, Piva, Lim.
 He managed to unite several more provinces and tribes into what would become the Serbian Principality.
 Višeslav was succeeded by his son Radoslav and then Prosigoj, during that time the Serbs were people "who are said to hold a great/large part of Dalmatia" (ad Sorabos, quae natio magnam Dalmatiae partem obtinere dicitur, Royal Frankish Annals, 822), but according to John (Jr.) Fine, it was hard to find Serbs in this area since the Byzantine sources were limited to the southern coast, but it is possible that among other tribes existed a tribe or group of small tribes of Serbs.
 Prince Vlastimir further united Serbian tribes against the growing threat from the Bulgarian Empire, his realm spanned over southwestern Serbia, much of Montenegro, eastern Herzegovina and southeastern Bosnia.
-Prince Petar Gojniković defeated Tišemir of Bosnia, annexing the valley of Bosna.
-He then expanded along the Neretva, annexing the Narentines, where he seems to have come into conflict with Michael Višević, a Bulgarian ally and the ruler of Zahumlje (with Trebinje and most of what would later be Duklja).
+Prince Petar Gojniković expanded along the Neretva, annexing the Narentines, where he seems to have come into conflict with Michael Višević, a Bulgarian ally and the ruler of Zahumlje (with Trebinje and most of what would later be Duklja).
 Michael Višević heard of the possible alliance between Serbia and the Byzantines, and warned Symeon.
 Symeon defeats Petar and in the following years there is a power struggle between the Bulgars and Byzantines over Serbian overlordship.
 Prince Časlav ruled over a confederacy of tribes covering an expansive area.
-He took over regions previously held by Michael, who disappears from sources in 925.
-According to some sources, Časlav's 'state' was based from the hinterland of Kotor.
+Some consider he took over regions previously held by Michael, who disappears from sources in 925.